Bankruptcy Protects Social Security From Creditors

 What does this mean for people who are ready to retire or those already retired?
 Will they have enough to live on?
 What will happen to their Social Security income?

 The good news for people in this situation is that Social Security income cannot be taken in a bankruptcy.
 It is exempt and completely out of reach of creditors.
 In the same way, retirement accounts such as 401(k) accounts, IRAs and defined benefit pension income is also exempt, though there is a cap of $1,245,475 for IRA accounts.

 Experienced New Jersey Bankruptcy Law Firm

-Monmouth County bankruptcy attorney William H. Oliver has helped many senior citizens deal with financial hardship.
-Mr. Oliver understands the many provisions of the bankruptcy laws that can protect assets and income and lift heavy debt burdens.
+Our Monmouth County bankruptcy attorneys have helped many senior citizens deal with financial hardship.
+We understand the many provisions of the bankruptcy laws that can protect assets and income and can lift heavy debt burdens.
 When our firm represents you, we will use our knowledge and experience to protect your assets and reduce your debts as much as possible.

-For a free consultation about debt relief, contact William H. Oliver, Jr. & Associates.
+For a free consultation about debt relief, contact Oliver & Legg.